c-minz/c-minz.github.io/_projects/poset_diagrams.md

 \pcauset{7,6,...,1}  % to insert a 7-antichain
 ```

-The diagrams are created with TikZ, so that there are plenty of additional options to label, restyle, and combine the graphics with other TikZ code.
+The diagrams are type-set with TikZ, so that there are plenty of additional options to label, restyle, and combine the graphics with other TikZ code.
-You may find more information in the [package manual on CTAN](https://ctan.org/pkg/causets) and the [package repository on GitHub](https://github.com/c-minz/LaTeX-causets).
+You may find more information in the [package manual via CTAN](http://mirrors.ctan.org/graphics/pgf/contrib/causets/causets.pdf) and the [package repository on GitHub](https://github.com/c-minz/LaTeX-causets).

 ## Online editor: PrOSET